 Mount Tabor Trail is a 2.3 mile moderately trafficked loop trail located near Dallas, Georgia that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash